thunderbird2009/book_rmn/ch3_auction_and_cost_tracking.md

 - How Bayesian Optimization finds optimal quality score weights in 50-100 evaluations (vs 1000+ for grid search)
 - How auction design integrates with ML scoring predictions (pCTR, pCVR) to create a unified ranking system

-This is the business logic layer that sits atop the technical infrastructure¡ªthe rules that govern which advertisers win, what they pay, and how the platform balances short-term revenue against long-term ecosystem health.
+This is the business logic layer that sits atop the technical infrastructureï¿½ï¿½the rules that govern which advertisers win, what they pay, and how the platform balances short-term revenue against long-term ecosystem health.

 ---
 - [Chapter 3: Auction and Cost Tracking](#chapter-3-auction-and-cost-tracking)